CiscoISE/terraform-provider-ciscoise/docs/data-sources/certificate_template.md

 subcategory: ""
 description: |-
   It performs read operation on CertificateTemplate.
-  - This data source allows the client to get a certificate template by name.
-  - This data source allows the client to get a certificate template by ID.
-  - This data source allows the client to get aall the certificate templates.
+  This data source allows the client to get a certificate template by name.This data source allows the client to get a certificate template by ID.This data source allows the client to get aall the certificate templates.
 ---

 # ciscoise_certificate_template (Data Source)